M2Team/Privexec/ReadMe.md

 ## LICENSE

-This project use MIT License, and JSON use [https://github.com/nlohmann/json](https://github.com/nlohmann/json) , some API use NSudo.
+This project use MIT License, and JSON use [https://github.com/nlohmann/json](https://github.com/nlohmann/json) , some API use NSudo, but rewrite it.